Leo Lombard

-Leonardo Lombard (born 5 October 2006) is a professional Australian rules footballer who was selected by the Gold Coast Suns with pick 9 in the 2024 AFL draft.
+Leonardo Lombard (born 5 October 2006) is a professional Australian rules footballer who plays for the Gold Coast Suns.
+He was selected by the Suns with pick 9 in the 2024 National Draft.

 Early life

 Lombard was born on the Gold Coast into a family with a Cuban father and an English mother.
 He attended Varsity College throughout his upbringing and took part in their ASPIRE AFL excellence program with future Suns teammate Jake Rogers.
-Lombard's father, Héctor, is a professional mixed martial artist who competed in the Ultimate Fighting Championship and a formerly competed as an Olympic judoka who represented Cuba at the 2000 Sydney Olympics.
-His father introduced him to Brazilian jiu-jitsu at six years of age and Lombard was considered a promising junior prospect years later when he claimed a gold medal at the Pan Pacific Championships in 2017 and was crowned the under-12 BJJ Australian Open champion in 2018.
-However, Lombard and his father later became estranged and no longer have a relationship, leaving Lombard's single mother to work three jobs in order to provide for her son.
+Lombard's father, Héctor, is a professional mixed martial artist who competed in the Ultimate Fighting Championship and formerly competed as an Olympic judoka who represented Cuba at the 2000 Sydney Olympics.
+His father introduced him to Brazilian jiu-jitsu at age six, and Lombard was considered a promising junior prospect years later when he claimed a gold medal at the Pan Pacific Championships in 2017 and was crowned the under-12 BJJ Australian Open champion in 2018.
+However, Lombard and his father later became estranged and no longer have a relationship, leaving his mother to raise him as a single parent, working three jobs to support the family.

-Along with jiu-jitsu, Lombard began playing Australian rules football at eight years of age for the Burleigh Bombers and excelled as a junior footballer, which was rewarded with an invitation to join the Gold Coast Suns Academy at 12 years of age.
+Along with jiu-jitsu, Lombard began playing Australian rules football at eight years of age for the Burleigh Bombers.
+He performed well as a junior footballer, earning an invitation to join the Gold Coast Suns Academy by age 12.
 Lombard grew up supporting the Gold Coast Suns in the AFL.
-He later admitted he only played football "for fun" on the side and was focused on pursuing a career in mixed martial arts, until the greater levels of development opportunities provided by the Suns Academy convinced him to quit Brazilian jiu-jitsu and chase a career in the AFL.
-Lombard progressed his way through the Gold Coast Suns Academy junior grades earning representative honours along the way such as being selected in the 2022 U16 All-Australian team.
-In 2023, he was selected to represent the victorious Allies team as a bottom ager in the U18 National Championships alongside future AFL teammates Jed Walter, Ethan Read, Jake Rogers and Will Graham.
-Lombard capped off his 2023 season by taking part in the Gold Coast's VFL grand final winning side at 16 years of age.
-He returned to the U18 National Championships a year later and was awarded the Larke Medal as the best performed Division I player in the country as well as selection in the starting U18 All-Australian team.
+He later stated he initially only played football "for fun" on the side and was focused on pursuing a career in mixed martial arts, until the greater levels of development opportunities provided by the Suns Academy convinced him to quit Brazilian jiu-jitsu and chase a career in the AFL.
+Lombard progressed through the Gold Coast Suns Academy junior grades, earning representative honours along the way such as being selected in the 2022 U16 All-Australian team.
+In 2023, he was selected to represent the victorious Allies team as a bottom-age player in the U18 National Championships alongside future AFL teammates Jed Walter, Ethan Read, Jake Rogers and Will Graham.
+Lombard capped off his 2023 season by taking part in the Gold Coast's VFL premiership-winning side as a 16-year-old.
+He returned to the U18 National Championships a year later and was awarded the Larke Medal as the best-performed Division I player in the country, as well as earning selection in the starting U18 All-Australian team.